pingcap/TiDB-Lambda-integration/aws-lambda-cloudformation/README.md

 Click `Create function` button.

-Click `Upload a .zip file` button, and upload the `cloudformation-index.zip` file in the latest release assets.
+Click `Upload a .zip file` button, and upload the `cloudformation-index.zip` file in the latest release assets(create your own code bundle if you are not in `us-east-1` region).

 Click `Save` button.